hdsu-bioquant/r4sc2024/index.md

 ## Schedule and practical infos

-The course will take place at the [Institute for Pharmacy and Molecular Biotechnology (IPMB), Im Neuenheimer Feld 364, 69120 Heidelberg](https://maps.app.goo.gl/56pMBgnT7HnGQesT9).
-The computer room in in the 5th floor.
+The course will take place at the Medizinisches Lehrgebäude.

-* Monday: 10h - 13h and 14h - 17h
+* Thursday: 10h - 13h and 14h - 17h
 * Tuesday: 9h - 13h and 14h - 16h